pwegrzyn/msc-thesis-agh/dnn-mode-connectivity/README.md

 by Timur Garipov, Pavel Izmailov, Dmitrii Podoprikhin, Dmitry Vetrov and Andrew Gordon Wilson (NIPS 2018, Spotlight).

-Later work on the baseline code has been made by Patryk Wegrzyn as part of Master's Thesis.
+Later work on the baseline code has been made by Patryk Wegrzyn as part of Master's Thesis (under BSD 2-Clause License permission).

 # Tested environment and dependencies